Updated July 6, 2026

 How to Buy Commercial Crime Insurance

 Start by identifying exactly which crime exposures your Mississippi business has, because the quote will track your operations rather than a generic template.
-A carrier or independent agent will usually ask how many employees you have, how often you handle cash or checks, who can approve transfers, whether you need employee theft coverage in Mississippi, and whether you want forgery and alteration coverage in Mississippi or computer fraud coverage in Mississippi.
+A carrier or licensed insurance professional from a participating provider will usually ask how many employees you have, how often you handle cash or checks, who can approve transfers, whether you need employee theft coverage in Mississippi, and whether you want forgery and alteration coverage in Mississippi or computer fraud coverage in Mississippi.
 For businesses in Jackson, Gulfport, Hattiesburg, Biloxi, or Tupelo, the location still matters because Mississippi businesses should compare quotes from multiple carriers and because location is one of the factors used in pricing.

-The Mississippi Insurance Department regulates the market, so the practical step is to work through a licensed agent or carrier that can explain policy language and available endorsements.
+The Mississippi Insurance Department regulates the market, so the practical step is to get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare options and explain policy language and available endorsements.
 Coverage requirements may vary by industry and business size, so a healthcare office, retailer, or restaurant may need different limits and deductibles.
 If your business uses wire transfers, ask specifically about funds transfer fraud coverage in Mississippi and whether social engineering fraud is included or excluded under the form you are considering.

 To get a commercial crime insurance quote in Mississippi, be ready with your business name, address, payroll or headcount, annual revenue, banking workflow, prior claims, and any existing business insurance policies you want to coordinate.
-Because there are 280 active insurers in the state and several top carriers including State Farm, GEICO, Farm Bureau, Progressive, and Allstate, comparing multiple quotes can help you see how each carrier structures limits and endorsements.
+Because there are 280 active insurers in the state, comparing multiple quotes can help you see how each carrier structures limits and endorsements.
 Many standard risks can be quoted and bound within 24 to 48 hours, but the best fit usually comes from reviewing the policy wording rather than just the premium.

 How to Save on Commercial Crime Insurance